Skip to content

 getEmbeddedFile(key)RuntimeLooks up embedded content by filename/path

-getEmbeddedFileAsUint8Array(key)RuntimeSame as above, returns Uint8Array (binary-safe)
+getEmbeddedFileAsUint8Array(key)RuntimeSame, returns Uint8Array (binary-safe)

 Notes